-How To Start A Catering Business: Are You Aware Of These Issues?
+How to Start a Catering Business: Are You Aware of These Issues?

 Catering Business Overview:

-Your day as a caterer may start very early, with you preparing meals and organizing equipment and vans to drive to party locations.
+Your day as a caterer may start very early, with you preparing meals, organizing and loading equipment, and food into vans to drive to party locations.
 Parties may be weddings, graduations, events, engagements, bar mitzvahs, birthdays, retirement parties, etc.

 After setting up, you must serve the food according to schedule and finally, everything must be cleaned up and packed up before you leave the party.

-- A background in the culinary arts is plus
+- A background in culinary arts.

-- The knowledge of proper dining etiquette is a must
+- The knowledge of proper dining etiquette.

-- An eye for decorating
+- An eye for decorating.

-- Time management skills
+- Time management skills.

-- People skills
+- People skills.

-- List of Common Business Skills
+- Common Business Skills.

 - Delivery people